BozenaMac/Emotion-Detection/README.md

 ## Business Case

 The business case for this project is to use it in conjunction with face ID technology.
-When unlocking a phone, the model reads the user's emotion, and ChatGPT provides an appropriate suggestion, for example, telling a joke if sadness is detected—to improve user's mood.
+When unlocking a phone, the model reads the user's emotion, and ChatGPT provides an appropriate suggestion, for example, telling a joke if sadness is detected—to improve the user's mood.

 ---